NBC News ousts Ronna McDaniel after network’s anchors launch unprecedented on-air rebellion - KESQ

 “And so I want to associate myself with all my colleagues at MSNBC and NBC News who have voiced loud and principled objections to our company for putting on the payroll someone who hasn’t just attacked us as journalists, but someone who is part of an ongoing project to get rid of our system of government,” she said of McDaniel.
 “Someone who is still trying to convince Americans that this election stuff doesn’t really work.
 That this last election wasn’t a real result.
 That American elections are fraudulent.“

 The on-air revolt ensnared NBC’s top leaders, including NBCUniversal News Group chair Cesar Conde, NBC News president Rebecca Blumenstein and senior vice president of politics Carrie Budoff Brown, who were responsible for McDaniel’s hiring.
-MSNBC boss Rashida Jones did not object to her hire at the time.
+MSNBC president Rashida Jones also did not object to the decision, people familiar with the matter said.

-“Mistakes will be made,” Maddow said.
-“But our resilience as a democracy is going to be recognizing when decisions are bad ones and reversing those bad decisions.
-Hearing legitimate criticism, responding to it, and correcting course.
-Not digging in.
-Not blaming others.
-Take a minute.
-Acknowledge that maybe it wasn’t the right call.”
+In the wake of Conde’s announcement to sever ties with McDaniel, MSNBC host Joy Reid and Maddow addressed the reversal on the network’s air, praising the move as “bold” and “strong.”

-During her time as RNC chair, McDaniel repeatedly assailed the press, which has become increasingly popular in Republican circles over the last several years as Trump demonizes journalists and news institutions.
+“I think it is a show of strength and a show of respect for the people who work at this company and make us who we are,” Maddow said.
+“That leadership was willing to change on this, I’m grateful to them.”

 The-CNN-Wire